-The Bonds are the fourth series of unlimited tax road bonds issued by the District out of an aggregate \$57,825,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of purchasing, constructing, acquiring and maintaining a road system to serve the District, as well as \$86,737,500 principal amount of unlimited tax bonds for the refunding of such bonds.
-The District's voters have also authorized issuance of \$63,550,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring and maintaining water, sewer and drainage facilities to serve the District, as well as \$95,325,000 principal amount of unlimited tax bonds for the refunding of such bonds, and \$5,025,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring and maintaining parks and recreational facilities to serve the District, as well as \$7,537,500 principal amount of unlimited tax bonds for the purpose of refunding such bonds.
-Following the issuance of the Bonds, the following principal amounts will remain authorized but unissued: \$41,000,000 for the purpose of purchasing, constructing, acquiring and maintaining the road system to serve the District, as well as \$86,737,500 for the refunding of such bonds; \$63,550,000 for the purpose of purchasing, constructing, acquiring and maintaining water, sewer and drainage facilities to serve the District, as well as \$95,325,000 for the refunding of such bonds; and \$5,025,000 for the purpose of purpose of purchasing, constructing, acquiring and maintaining parks and recreational facilities to serve the District, as well as \$7,537,500 for the refunding of such bonds.
+The Bonds are the fifth series of unlimited tax road bonds issued by the District out of an aggregate \$57,825,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of purchasing, constructing, acquiring and maintaining a road system to serve the District.
+The District's voters have also authorized the District's issuance of \$86,737,500 principal amount of unlimited tax bonds for the refunding of bonds issued by the District for the purpose of purchasing, constructing, acquiring and maintaining a road system to serve the District; \$63,550,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring and maintaining water, sewer and drainage facilities to serve the District, as well as \$95,325,000 principal amount of unlimited tax bonds for the refunding of such bonds; and \$5,025,000 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring and recreational facilities to serve the District, as well as \$7,537,500 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, parks and recreational facilities to serve the District, as well as \$7,537,500 principal amount of unlimited tax bonds for the purpose of purchasing, constructing, acquiring and maintaining parks and recreational facilities to serve the District, as well as \$7,537,500 principal amount of unlimited tax bonds for the purpose of purchasing.

+After issuance of the Bonds, the following principal amounts will remain authorized but unissued: \$36,900,000 for the purpose of purchasing, constructing, acquiring and maintaining the road system to serve the District, as well as \$86,737,500 for the refunding of such bonds; \$63,550,000 for the purpose of purchasing, constructing, acquiring and maintaining water, sewer and drainage facilities to serve the District, as well as \$95,325,000 for the refunding of such bonds; and \$5,025,000 for the purpose of purchasing, constructing, acquiring and maintaining parks and recreational facilities to serve the District, as well as \$7,537,500 for the refunding of such bonds.
 See "THE BONDS - Authority for Issuance."

 Any bonds issued by the District must be approved by the Attorney General of Texas.
-Approval of the TCEQ is not necessary for the issuance of bonds to finance the purchase, construction, acquire or maintenance of roads and roadway improvements.
+At this time, the TCEQ does not exercise jurisdiction in approving bonds to finance the purchase, construction, acquire or maintenance of roads and roadway improvements.
 See "THE DISTRICT - General."